When to Apply BBQ Sauce

-- With beef, it is better to apply the BBQ sauce before cooking, and then allow the pork butt to cook for a few hours.
+- With beef, it is better to apply the BBQ sauce before cooking, and then allow the meat to cook for a few hours.

 - As the meat cooks, add sauce every hour.

-- During the final stages of grilling, you can remove the pork butt from the grill.
+- During the final stages of grilling, you can remove the meat from the grill.
 Then, add more sauce and wrap it in aluminum foil.
 The beef can then resume cooking longer while covered on the grill.
-That way the last layer of BBQ sauce sticks on the meat and helps the meat taste even more flavorful.
+That way, the last layer of BBQ sauce sticks on the meat and helps it taste even more flavorful.

 Finally, let’s consider grilling pork.
 When applying BBQ sauce to pork, such as pork ribs, it’s important to show a little restraint.
 Instead, let the meat and smoke flavor come through first.
 This is just long enough to heat and cook the sauce (possibly even carmelize it) without it burning.
 Once you are ready for the sauce, you will need about 1/2- 3/4 of a cup of BBQ sauce to fully cover the pork.